-Federal student aid regulation 34 CFR 668.43 requires the LABI College Office of Financial Aid to calculate an amount of money the student may be required to return that they received in Federal Title IV Aid (Federal Pell Grant, Federal SEOG, and Federal Direct Stafford Student Loans).
-The withdrawal date is defined as the actual date the student began the institution's withdrawal process, the student's last date of recorded attendance, or the midpoint of the quarter/semester for a student who leaves without notifying the institution.
-The Federal Title IV programs covered under this policy include Federal Pell Grant, Federal SEOG, Federal Stafford Loans, and Federal PLUS Loan (Parent Plus Loan).
+Federal student aid regulation requires LABI College to calculate an amount of money the student may be required to return that they received in Federal Title IV Aid (Federal Pell Grant, Federal SEOG, and Federal Direct Stafford Student Loans).

+The official withdrawal date is defined as the date the student submitting the withdrawal form to the academic or registrar's office.
+Unofficial withdrawals dates, if a student leaves without notifying the institution, will be the midpoint of the semester.
+LABI College has 45 days from the withdrawal date to calculate R2T4 refunds and return any refunds to the Department of Education.